vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 <!-- END ARTICLE -->

-The original tutorial this was adapted from can be [found on Elle's site](http://ninedegreesbelow.com/photography/gimp-tone-map-with-levels.html).
+The original tutorial this was adapted from can be [found here](http://ninedegreesbelow.com/photography/gimp-tone-map-with-levels.html). (<http://ninedegreesbelow.com>)

 <small>
 <a href='http://creativecommons.org/licenses/by-sa/3.0/'>